alexandernst/yii2-device-detect/README.md

 ]
 ~~~

-You can use it from anywhere in your code, calling Mobil-Detect's API:
+You can use it from anywhere in your code, calling Mobile-Detect's API:

 ~~~php
 /*Detect a mobile device*/